haacked/haacked.com/_posts/archived/2006-02-12-TheMissingDetailofofNewHumanMachineInterfaces.aspx.markdown

 ---
 layout: post
-title: "The Missing Detail of of New Human Machine Interfaces"
+title: The Missing Detail of of New Human Machine Interfaces
 date: 2006-02-12 -0800
 comments: true
 disqus_identifier: 11778
 categories: []
+redirect_from: "/archive/2006/02/11/TheMissingDetailofofNewHumanMachineInterfaces.aspx/"
 ---

 ![Multi-Touch UI](http://haacked.com/images/MultiTouchUI.jpg) By now just about everybody is ooh-ing and aww-ing over [this demonstration video](http://mrl.nyu.edu/~jhan/ftirtouch/ "Amazing new Graphical Interface")